mila-iqia/climate-cooperation-competition/README-submissions.md

-# Submission instructions and FAQ:
+# Submission instructions and FAQ

 For the most up-to-date instructions, see the [competition website](https://mila-iqia.github.io/climate-cooperation-competition).